BinhCiii2809/LCD_HD4470_STM32/README.md

   - Time in HH:MM:SS format with button-based control
 - How to create a **modular LCD library** for reuse across projects
 - How to create a project in **STM32CubeMX**
+- How to connect the LCD to STM32
 - How to add and include `.c/.h` LCD driver files in **Keil µVision**

 ## 📚 Reference Documentation